meet-projects/Y1-Summer-Labs/04. Strings Lab/README.md

 2. Using the string operations, combine these strings to complete the meaning, then print it out.

 ### Wrapping up:
+- Please show your work to an Instructor or TA!
+- When you're done, make sure to submit the lab with the Submit button on the top right.

+<! --

 Run the test.

 - If it passes: